Anti-inflammatory foods to help endometriosis

 Many herbs and spices have anti-inflammatory properties and can easily be added to your savoury dishes.

-Basil, Cayenne pepper, Cilantro/Coriander, Cinnamon, Cloves, Cumin, Curry, Dill, Ginger, Garlic, Mint, Oregano, Parsley, Rosemary, Sage, Thyme, Turmeric
+Basil, Cayenne pepper, Cilantro/Coriander, Cinnamon, Cloves, Cumin, Dill, Ginger, Garlic, Mint, Oregano, Parsley, Rosemary, Sage, Thyme, Turmeric

 Anti-inflammatory Fats